 I have no relation whatsoever to the science fiction author John Frederick Lange, Jr., who goes by the pen name John Norman.
 I am also not the same person as the John Norman who is the head of e-learning at Cambridge in the UK.
 Yet I am (still) that same John Norman who studied English Literature at Harvard and later taught at Ohio State, where I was, towards the end, Director of the Computers in Composition and Literature program.
 More recently I’ve taught media studies at the New School in New York City, and engineering at Harvard Extension and at the University of Minnesota.

-I am currently not seeking employment or consulting, but I love to hear people talk about their awesome technology, so seek me out if you’re doing anything mind-blowing.
+I am not currently seeking employment or consulting, but I love to hear people talk about their awesome technology, so seek me out if you’re doing anything mind-blowing.
 I do occasionally help my friends as a technical advisor to their startups.

 If you need a public key . . . click.